Maryland MVA Hearings Lawyer

 Maryland DUI Offenses

-An administrative judge is more likely to suspend driving privileges if an individual caused an accident which resulted in property damage, personal injury, or death, or if the driver had a minor in their vehicle or a BAC of 0.15% or higher.
-If a person is pulled over and they refuse to take the breathalyzer test, their license may still be suspended, even if they are later found not guilty.
-Authorities are typically very harsh on people who have committed DUI or DWI offenses, which is why it is important to contact a knowledgeable MVA attorney to protect oneself if charged with a drunken driving-related crime.
+An administrative judge is more likely to refuse to modify your license suspension if you caused an accident which resulted in property damage, personal injury, or death, or if you had a minor in your vehicle. or Authorities are typically very harsh on people who have committed DUI or DWI offenses, which is why it is important to contact a knowledgeable Maryland MVA hearings attorney to protect yourself if charged with a drunken driving-related crime.

 MVA Hearings to Challenge Suspended Licenses

-People can challenge the automatic license suspension by requesting an administrative hearing at the OAH with the MVA.
-Within 30 days of being arrested, individuals must send a postmarked request along with a $125 check.
+People can challenge the automatic license suspension by requesting an administrative hearing at the Office of Administrative Hearings (OAH) with the MVA.
+You must send a postmarked request along with a check for the hearing fee within ten days of your arrest.
+If you miss this deadline you can make the request within 30 days of your arrest, but your license suspension may take effect before a hearing can be scheduled.
 A Maryland DUI lawyer will be able to make the administrative hearing request, as well as request a stay of the client’s license suspension until a hearing can be held.

-If order to challenge the suspension, individuals must attend a hearing at the OAH.
-All hearings a scheduled approximately four to six weeks from the requested date, and challengers will be notified by mail of the hearing location, date, and time.
+In order to challenge the suspension, you must attend a hearing at the OAH.
+All hearings are scheduled approximately four to six weeks from the requested date, and challengers will be notified by mail of the hearing location, date, and time.
 At the hearing, the MVA would have already submitted documentation in electronic form to the OAH.
-Individuals will have the opportunity to address the evidence provided and argue that the administrative law judge should take no action on their license.
+You will have the opportunity to address the evidence provided and argue that the administrative law judge should modify their license suspension.

 Some defenses include: